 This is SOO easy to do.
 It blows my mind how difficult companies make this.
 Self-service cannot be your main customer service platform.
 It needs to be an option that customers choose to use.
 Now that does not mean we don’t push these channels but you cannot force it down a customer’s throat either.

 IVR-Self Service: There is still a place for the IVR but it’s getting less and less.
-Many customer just want to check their account balance, make a payment, check points or make a transfer and like the IVR process as they have been trained to use it for many years.
-Either have a self-service line or allow your IVR to transfer quickly to an agent without going through 17 prompts.
+Many customers just want to check their account balance, make a payment, checkpoints, or make a transfer and like the IVR process as they have been trained to use it for many years.
+Either has a self-service line or allow your IVR to transfer quickly to an agent without going through 17 prompts.

 APP: The banking sector has done a great job with their mobile APPs which allow you to do anything you want without an IVR or an agent.
-This is where the technology is going and is cheaper, quicker and more convenient that previous forms of self-service.
-The AWESOME thing about an APP is that as the customer is working it, if they have any questions most have the ability to do chat, click to call or now even one and two-way video.
-The technology is there for customer to choose self-service and if they need help to provide for an in store or in branch like experience with video.
-This can be done for very lost cost now as well.
+This is where the technology is going and is cheaper, quicker, and more convenient than previous forms of self-service.
+The AWESOME thing about an APP is that as the customer is working it if they have any questions most have the ability to do chat, click to call, or now even one and two-way video.
+The technology is there for the customer to choose self-service and if they need help to provide for an in-store or in branch-like experience with video.
+This can be done for a very lost cost now as well.

 What would your customer rather have?

 Have a self-service model where the customer can choose to dial your IVR for simple issues or use a well-designed APP from their smartphone or smart chatbot if they just want to text on a busy commute (bus or train).
-One that has the ability for click to call or Video service if there is any issue.
+One that has the ability to click to call or Video service if there is an issue.